-It wasn't until my mid-thirties, when I was living in England that I belatedly read Animal Farm.
+It wasn't until my mid-thirties and living in England that I belatedly read Animal Farm.
 By then, I had lived and travelled the world a little, visiting places like East Berlin, before The Berlin Wall came down, and Russia, after Gorbachev's glasnost and perestroika.

 Setting aside references from my fading school days' memories, when I opened the book, I thought I'd know it, at least from its place in popular culture.

 And yet, I didn't.
-George Orwell's text was more dystopian than I'd expected and it had a profound effect on me.
-To be honest, I wouldn't have understood Animal Farm as a seventeen-year-old schoolboy.
+George Orwell's text was more dystopian than I'd expected, and it had a profound effect on me.
+Truthfully, I wouldn't have understood Animal Farm as a seventeen-year-old schoolboy.
 I needed my adult and backpacker years to get its historical and political context.

 Though one thing's for sure: the chilling mantra of "two legs better than four" and the murder of the old Boxer would have freaked me as much as a teenager as it did when I was a thirty-something!

-A workmate of my father's with older kids gave him a box of second-hand textbooks that he thought might be useful for my senior high school years.
-Among them, I found a copy of The Old Man and the Sea and, as I loved reading, I got stuck into it and finished Ernest Hemingway's short novel long before I had to open the book in my English class.
+When I was an early teen, my father's workmate with older kids gave him a box of second-hand textbooks that he thought might be useful for my senior high school years.
+Among them, I found a copy of The Old Man and the Sea.
+And, as I loved reading, I got stuck into it and finished Ernest Hemingway's short novel long before I had to open the book in my English class.

 I thought it was a good yarn, about an old, leathery, down-on-his-luck fisherman, who hooks the biggest catch of his life and then battles with the fish and the sea, only to eventually get back to shore and find sharks have stripped it to its bones.

-And then I had to read and analyse the novella in English, and by the time we'd pulled it apart for similies, alliterations, onomatopoeias, metaphors and its Christ-personification, the book felt as gutted as the old man's fish and I hated it!
+And then, I had to read and analyse the novella in English.
+By the time we'd pulled it apart for similies, alliterations, onomatopoeias, metaphors, and its Christ-personification, the book felt as gutted as the old man's fish, and I hated it!